Running and cycling blogger Lorna North shares her clever tips for staying active during the mince pie madness.

 It’s easy to get swept up in the endless Christmas lunches with colleagues and friends.
 Try to balance out the boozy feasts with lunch al fresco.
 An hour’s stroll around the local park can be as good for team-bonding as yet another wine-filled meal, plus an hour’s worth of brisk walking will burn an impressive 290 calories and help you reach the recommended 10,000 steps per day.

-2. Smash it with HIIT
+2. Smash it with a HIIT workout

 For a workout you can easily fit into all the festivities, try HIIT (High Intensity Interval Training).
-These short bursts of exercise are designed to give you a maximum-effort micro workout with a fast recovery time.
+These short bursts of exercise give you a maximum-effort micro workout with a fast recovery time.
 Studies have shown that just 7-10 minutes of HIIT can burn more calories than a longer workout and it’s easily squeezed into your morning or evening routine.
 Check out Vitality’s HIIT training videos.

 3. Put fitness in the diary